Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_mesh_bed.md

 1. Make sure there is no filament stuck to the nozzle (you may want to do this test with the nozzle hot)
 1. Cancel any existing bed compensation by sending [M561](/User_manual/Reference/Gcodes/M561)
 1. Send [M564 S0](/User_manual/Reference/Gcodes/M564) to allow movement lower than where the firmware thinks Z=0 is.
 This is to ensure that you can lower the nozzle all the way to the bed in step 5.
-1. Command the print head to the coordinates you want to probe.
-To probe the center, send G1 Z1.
+1. Command the print head to the XY coordinates you want to probe.
+This can be any place where both the nozzle and the probe are over the bed.
+Either use the jog buttons in DWC, or send a G1 command (eg G1 X100 Y100) to move to a specific location.
-1. Command the print head down in small steps until the nozzle just touches the bed or just grips a sheet of paper.
+1. Command the print head down in small steps, using the jog buttons in DWC or by sending individual G1 Z[value] commands, until the nozzle just touches the bed or just grips a sheet of paper.
 You may also wish to create a macro to lower the head by e.g. 0.02mm to get greater accuracy (G91 followed by G1 Z-0.02).
 1. Send G92 Z0 to define that height as Z=0
 1. Command the nozzle up 5mm (G1 Z5)
 1. Send G30 S-1 to probe the bed without resetting the Z=0 position